Peki

 Peki is a town in the South Dayi District in the Volta Region of Ghana.
-It comprises eight subtowns, each with a subchief - Tsame, Avetile, Afeviwofe, Blengo, Dzake, Wudome, Dzobati and Adzokoe.
+It comprises eight subtowns, each with a subchief - Tsame, Avetile, Afeviwofe, Blengo, Dzake, Wudome, Dzogbati and Adzokoe.
 All of these subchiefs swear allegiance to a paramount chief known as Deiga.
 The current paramount chief is Deiga Kwadzo Dei XII.
 The town is known for the Peki Secondary School, the E.P Seminary and the government training college GOVCO.
 The school is a second cycle institution.

 History

 Peki was first visited by Portuguese traders who sailed along the Gulf coast later named the Gold Coast when these forest inhabitants supplied hides, honey, ivory and later cotton and palm kernel.

 Kwadzo Dei Tutu Yao II invited Reverend Lorenz Wulf of the North German Missionary Society to Peki.
 Wulf arrived on November 14, 1847, a date which is celebrated for the foundation of the Evangelical Presbyterian Church in Ghana.
 In 1848 he founded a school.
 Wulf provided a description of Peki:

 The town consisted of three places.
 When I passed the first one (Dzake), it was the most beautiful African village I had ever seen, clean houses and a line of trees on both sides of the broad street.
 People shouted with joy and accompanied me in the hundreds.
 The same happened to me at the second place (Avetile).